ranadudukabak/ranadudukabak/README.md

 ## Hi 👋 I'm Rana Dudu Kabak!

-I'm a senior student 👨‍🎓 at Kocaeli University computer engineering 💻 department.
+I graduated 👨‍🎓 from Kocaeli University computer engineering 💻 department at June 2023.

-- 🔭 I’m currently working on a blockchain project.
-- 🌱 I’m currently learning javascript.
 - 📫 How to reach me: ranadudukabak@gmail.com
 - ⚡ Fun fact: I love to play the violin 🎻 and play table tennis 🏓

 ## ⏲ What am I doing now:

-I'm developing a project for TUBITAK 🚀 with my team 👨🏼‍🤝‍👨🏻.
+I am developing myself in the backend development field.

 ### 📩 Connect with me: